 The current version of the Maize program includes patches submitted by medavox, John Vidler, Ben Sherratt and tr00st.
 Many thanks for their contributions.

-Past versions can be downloaded from the git summary page in various useful formats.
+Archives can be downloaded from the git summary page in various useful formats.

 A presentation is also available giving a short introduction to mazes and AI.
 It comes bundled in the zip above, or is available separately in one page per slide and two slides with notes formats.